ibatulanandjp/node-rabbitmq-async-backend-api/README.md

    ![cli-output-producer-consumer](./assets/images/cli-output-producer-consumer.png)

-# License
-This project is licensed under the MIT License.

-Feel free to use, modify, and distribute this code as per the terms of the MIT License.
+## Detailed Explanation

-For a detailed explanation of how the backend API and RabbitMQ message queue work together, please refer to the technical blog associated with this repository.
+For a detailed explanation of how the backend API and RabbitMQ message queue work together, please refer to the [technical blog]("https://ibatulanand.medium.com/enhancing-api-responsiveness-leveraging-rabbitmq-to-introduce-asynchronous-processing-in-node-js-23a522ace93d") associated with this repository.

-Happy coding!
+## Security
+See [CONTRIBUTING](CONTRIBUTING.md) for more information.

+## License
+This library is licensed under the MIT-0 License.
+See the [LICENSE](LICENSE) file.